Donald Bruce Kaufman: Personal life

 In 1954, Kaufman married Glorya Kaufman (Pinkis).
-They had four children, Laura, Gayl, Curtis, and Zuade Stacie (cofounder of Truthdig).
+They had four children.
 Donald and his son-in-law, Eyal Horwitz, both died in a plane crash January 4, 1983.

-He is survived by his wife, four children, ten grandchildren and seven great-grandchildren.

 In 1994, Glorya Kaufman, family members, and friends made donations for the construction of the 10,040-square-foot Donald Bruce Kaufman branch of the Los Angeles Public Library in Brentwood, Los Angeles.